chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/screen.md

 [**Component-Driven Development**](https://www.componentdriven.org/) allows you to gradually expand complexity as you move up the component hierarchy.
 Among the benefits are a more focused development process and increased coverage of all possible UI permutations.
 In short, CDD helps you build higher-quality and more complex user interfaces.

-We’re not done yet - the job doesn't end when the UI is built.
-We also need to ensure that it remains durable over time.
+We’re not done yet - the job doesn't end when the UI is built, and we also need to ensure that it remains durable over time.

 <div class="aside">
 💡 Don't forget to commit your changes with git!